Aurakiel/story-adventure/README.md

 # **Story Adventure**

+## Project Notes: 02/25/2025 ##

+> Not a big update today.
+Just went back and cleaned up the display/narration in the pre-game chapters.
+> Everything looks more consistent.
+In doing this though, I did catch an area of code that needed some error catching.
+> I solved my problem with the player submitting an empty name, but I didn't account for it if the player
+> decided to change their name.
+Shoved the while loop fix in to that section of code to prevent it from happening
+> there.
+I still need to create some dialogue during the game over screen, but it can wait until after the final two
+> chapters are coded.

 ## Project Notes: 02/24/2025 ##

 > Mainly worked on Chapter One today.
 I deleted and altered so much code it became headache inducing